Connecting state and local government leaders

 To better understand how tides and sea level rise are affecting the city’s stormwater management capacity, Norfolk installed a series of sensors last year in pipes in flood-prone parts of the city.
 The 25 sensors measure storm water levels and the amount of tidal backflow in the system.
 Data collected from those sensors now shows that tidal waters, boosted by rising sea levels, have reduced stormwater capacity by half in some locations, said Kyle Spencer, the deputy resilience officer with the city of Norfolk.

 “We can move stormwater through the system at 50% of the capacity it was designed for,” he said.

-The reduced capacity of the city’s storm system, combined with an increase in rainfall, creates a difficult infrastructure challenge.
+The reduced capacity of the city’s stormwater system, combined with an increase in rainfall, creates a difficult infrastructure challenge.